Overtorment/Cashier-BTC/README.md

 		}

 Link can be opened by the payer, there is a chance it will be handled by his bitcoin wallet.
-QR whoud be shown to payer as well.
+QR shoud be shown to payer as well.
 Duplicate it with text, like, dear user, please pay the %expect% amount to %address%.

 ### GET /check_payment/:address